Epigenetic Tracking: a Model for Multicellular Biology

-The damage to morphogen processing modules may impede the creation of the new mobile code element which is responsible for differentiation (Fig.~\ref{mocges}): therefore one or more daughter stem cells may end up having the same mobile code as their mother (Fig.~\ref{drvges}).
-Since these stem cells also share the genome with the mother, the same mobile code-regulatory set match that triggered a proliferation in the mother is bound to occur also in the daughters, giving rise to identical proliferations, from which granddaughter cells will be produced, and so on.
-The result of this scenario is an endless chain of proliferation events, the mark of carcinogenesis.
-The engine of the process is a set of cancer stem cells, which are dynamically and continuously created, and all contain the initial damage.
+As wehave seen in section 2, ET foresees that each organ or anatomical structure of the body is assembled, during embryogensis and during tissue regeneration, through the action of MP modules and GF modules.
+If one or more such modules are damaged, the assembly mechanism may not function properly.

-In ET,the mobile code generation device is composed of all morphogen processing modules.
-Therefore, a damage to this mechanism may correspond in biology to mutations affecting genes involved in morphogen processing pathways.
+If oneor more MP modules are damaged, the mobile code generation device is impaired (Fig.~\ref{framekm}).
+As a result, mobile codes B necessary to issue the differentiation commands cannot be created.
+Instead, mobile codes A are produced, which induce cells to keep proliferating.
+The final outcome is an endless chain of proliferations of immature cells.
+A damage to MP modules in our model may correspond in biology to mutations affecting genes involved in MP pathways.
 Interestingly, genes belonging to such pathways are frequently mutated or aberrantly activated in cancer \cite{Karamboulas13}.
-In our model, the set of morphogens necessary to induce differentiation are specific for each part of the structure.
-If we translate this to biology, the same may be true for biological morphogens, and biological tissues and organs.

-Given, forinstance, four biological morphogens: BMP, Nodal, Notch and Wnt (indicated with the letters a, b, c, d) a subset of the morphogens (say a and b) may be needed for skin differentiation, and another subset (say b, c and d) may be required for gut differentiation.
+In ourinterpretation, a fully working differentiation machinery requires the functioning of \emph{all} MP pathways involved in the generation of the organ.
+On the other hand, a reduced form of differentiation can be obtained in many different ways, corresponding to all possible different subsets of non-functional MP pathways.